There are many incredible things to do in Siem Reap, and visiting Angkor Wat is just one of them.

 This tour lasted about 8 hours, including the sunrise and breakfast.

 The heat in Siem Reap is so strong that it is very tempting to walk around in shorts, tank tops and flip flops.
-Yet, one of the things to do in Siem Reap is paying respect to the sites and the monks in them.
+Yet, you have to pay respect to the sites and the monks in them.
 It is better to wear long pants or a long skirt, closed-toes shoes and a shirt that covers the shoulders as the security guards don’t allow visitors who are not dressed appropriately to enter the temples which are still used by the monks.
-All in all, it is so hot that what one wears makes little difference anyways.
+All in all, it is so hot that what you wear makes little difference anyways.

 Once in the temples, respect the religious sites.
 Don’t scream, and don’t leave any garbage around.

-Finally, there’s lots of monkeys around Angkor Wat.
+Finally, there are lots of monkeys around Angkor Wat.
 Don’t feed them – monkeys would eat anything, but that is not good for them!

 One of the most important things to do in Siem Reap is staying hydrated.
 The heat is so bad, and the humidity so strong, that water is a necessity.
-I carried some cold water in my bag (which turned warm in a matter of minutes) and bought more from the small shops that can be found outside the temples.
+Make sure to carry some water, and buy some more from the small shops that can be found outside the temples.
 Carrying a water filter is a better option to use less plastic and leave less footprints.
-There’s also lots of places around the sites, that sell anything from simple snacks to cheap local eateries and fancier ones.
+There are also lots of places around the sites, that sell anything from simple snacks to cheap local eateries and fancier ones.

 Seeing the sunrise at Angkor Wat

 There is no doubt that one of the best things to do in Siem Reap is seeing the sunrise at Angkor Wat.
-I am not a morning person at all, yet I woke up at 4 am to make my way there when it was still pitch dark.
-It was worth it.
+You will have to wake up at 4:00 am for that but I promise you it is worth it.
+If you hire a good guide, you can also rest assured that you won’t feel the place so crowded.

 Doing the Flight of the Gibbon